 3 LinkedIn Basics

-This chapter covers setting up your profile and understanding how LinkedIn works.
+This chapter covers setting up your profile and understanding how LinkedIn actually works.
 If you already have an established presence, skip ahead.
 If you are starting fresh or have a neglected profile from 2015, read on.

 3.1 Setting Up Your Profile